 48

-During PFME, children are taught about the pelvic floor using video visuals and their awareness of the pelvic floor muscles is increased.
+During PFMT, children are taught about the pelvic floor using video visuals and their awareness of the pelvic floor muscles is increased.
 They are then instructed on how to contract and relax their muscles to control urination.
 DNS exercises, on the other hand, is an exercise model that begins with spinal stabilization and focuses on muscle synergies.
-Participants in the study will be assessed twice: at the beginning and end of treatment, using the Voiding Disorders Symptom Score (VDSS), the Quality of Life for Children with Urinary Incontinence (QOLQ), the Bladder and Bowel Dysfunction Scale (BBS), the Bristol Stool Scale, and the Children's Body Image Scale.
+Participants in the study will be assessed twice: at the beginning and end of treatment, using the Voiding Disorders Symptom Score (VDSS), Pediatric Quality of Life Inventory 4.0 (PedsQL 4.0), the Bladder and Bowel Dysfunction Scale (BBS), Pediatric Incontinence Questionnaire (PIN-Q), Bristol gaita scale, Children's Depression Scale (CDS) and the Children's Body Image Scale.

 Necmettin Erbakan University